textpipe/textpipe/README.md

 ## Contributing
-See [CONTRIBUTING](CONTRIBUTING.md) for guidelines for contributers.
+See [CONTRIBUTING](CONTRIBUTING.md) for guidelines for contributors.